Paul V. Hyland: Biography

 He served in World War I as a Major the U.S. Army Quartermaster Corps in Washington, D.C. from March 1918 to April 1919.

 He returned to Chicago and partnered with Redmond Prindiville Corse (1888-1971), in the firm Hyland & Corse from 1919 to 1931.
 He returned to architecture in 1933 and worked until 1942 in various Chicago area firms.

 He also worked as an estimating engineer for the Federal Civil Works Administration, worked as architect and buildings appraiser for Ward T. Huston & co., as engineer inspector for the Federal Emergency Administration of Public Works, and as specification and estimating engineer for Sanderson & Porter.

 He was married to Lillian Mahler in 1898.
-He moved to Los Angeles in 1952 and he died in June 1966.
+He moved to Los Angeles, California in 1952 and he died in June 1966.

+Notable works

-Hyland & Green, based in Chicago, designed some works listed on the National Register.
+Works include (with attribution): Hyland & Green, based in Chicago, designed some works listed on the National Register.